-Our health profile indicates that while many people in our community are experiencing positive health and wellbeing there are groups that are at risk of being left behind.
+Our health profiles indicate that while many people in our community are experiencing positive health and wellbeing there are groups that are at risk of being left behind.

-In the development of this plan, we heard that community connectedness, diversity and equity were priorities in our community.
+In the development of this Plan, we heard that community connectedness, diversity and equity were priorities in our community.